Social Housing Regulation

 • contribute towards the environmental, social and economic wellbeing of your community

-Find out more about the Regulator of Social Housing on GOV.UK external link.
+Find out more about the Regulator of Social Housing on GOV.UK.

 Consumer standards

-We must comply with Regulator of Social Housing’s four consumer standards:
+We must comply with Regulator of Social Housing’s four consumer standards.
+The:

-1. The Safety and Quality Standard which requires us to provide safe and good quality homes for tenants along with good quality landlord services.
+1. Safety and Quality Standard - requires us to provide safe and good quality homes for tenants along with good quality landlord services.

-2. The Transparency, Influence and Accountability Standard which requires us to be open with tenants and treat them fairly and with respect so that they can access services, raise concerns when necessary, influence decision making and hold us to account.
+2. Transparency, Influence and Accountability Standard - requires us to be open with tenants and treat them fairly and with respect so that they can access services, raise concerns when necessary, influence decision making and hold us to account.

-3. The Tenancy Standard which sets out requirements for the fair allocation and letting of homes, as well as how tenancies are managed.
+3. Tenancy Standard - sets out requirements for the fair allocation and letting of homes, as well as how tenancies are managed.

-4. The Neighbourhood and Community Standard which requires us to engage with other agencies so that tenants can live in safe and well maintained neighbourhoods and feel safe in their home.
+4. Neighbourhood and Community Standard - requires us to engage with other agencies so that tenants can live in safe and well maintained neighbourhoods and feel safe in their home.

-Find more information about the Regulator's Consumer Standards on GOV.UK external link
+Find more information about the Regulator's Consumer Standards on GOV.UK.

 Tenant satisfaction measures